anonymousException/renpy-translator/README.md

 The reason why I made this tool is not to replace the real translator's work , but to help.

-The translated contents will be not accurate enough due to auto google translation.
+The translated contents will be not accurate enough due to auto google | youdao | deepl translation.

 So the original contents will do the effect.
 You can re-translate the translated contents according to the original contents.
 And what you modified will not be replaced during next translation.